nmhieu1896/nmhieu1896/README.md

 - 👋 Hi, I’m Hiếu Nguyễn
 - 👀 I’m interested in somethings strange
-- 🌱 I’m currently learning Data engineer's stack
+- 🌱 I’m currently a frontend dev
 - 💞️ I’m looking to collaborate on something that I haven't known yet
 - 📫 How to reach me ----> https://www.linkedin.com/in/hieu-m-nguyen/